-- 24.83.
-An adjudicator reviewing a complaint may request that the Media Monitor perform further tests to ensure compliance with the Code. - 24.84.
-In addition to the complaints process, the Media Monitor may also make use of the "Heads Up" process set out below.
-The Media Monitor may make use of this process if it seems feasible for the member concerned to provide a prompt remedy to the problem identified. - 24.85.
-For the "Heads Up" process, the Media Monitor must send a notification of the problem directly to the relevant WASPA member.
-The member has two (2) working days to respond to the "Heads Up" complaint, thereafter, if the Media Monitor is satisfied that the member has adequately addressed the "Heads Up" complaint, it is considered closed, and no further action is taken against the member. - 24.86.
-If the Media Monitor is not satisfied that the "Heads Up" complaint has been satisfactorily resolved then the Media Monitor may either give the member a further two (2) working days to resolve the matter, or proceed to lodge a complaint. - 24.87.
-The record of any "Heads Up" queries and responses for a particular service or problem will not form part of the record for any formal complaint which is subsequently lodged by the Media Monitor as a result of a member's failure to resolve a "Heads Up" satisfactorily.
+24.83.
+An adjudicator reviewing a complaint may request that WASPA perform further tests to ensure compliance with the Code.

+24.84.
+In addition to the complaints process, WASPA may also make use of the "Heads Up" process set out below.
+WASPA may make use of this process if it seems feasible for the member concerned to provide a prompt remedy to the problem identified.
+When deciding which process to use, WASPA should take into account whether the problem was caused by a member or a third-party using the member's services.

+24.85.
+For the "Heads Up" process, WASPA must send a notification of the problem directly to the relevant WASPA member.
+The member has two (2) working days to respond to the "Heads Up" complaint, thereafter, if WASPA is satisfied that the member has adequately addressed the "Heads Up" complaint, it is considered closed, and no further action is taken against the member.

+24.85A.
+Information that may be requested as part of a "Heads Up" complaint includes, but is not limited to:

+(a) Copies of communications between the member and marketing partners;

+(b) Evidence that the member has withheld revenue from marketing partners for non-compliant services;

+(c) Confirmation that the member has removed links to non-compliant services;

+(d) Confirmation that non-compliant marketing material has been withdrawn; or

+(e) Copies of banners or other marketing material, landing pages, terms and conditions, or unsubscribe instructions which have been amended to resolve non-compliance issues.

+24.86.
+If WASPA is not satisfied that the "Heads Up" complaint has been satisfactorily resolved then WASPA may either give the member a further two (2) working days to resolve the matter, or proceed to lodge a complaint.

+24.87.
+The record of any "Heads Up" queries and responses for a particular service or problem will not form part of the record for any formal complaint which is subsequently lodged by WASPA as a result of a member's failure to resolve a "Heads Up" satisfactorily.

+24.88.
+If a WASPA member believes that the remedies suggested by WASPA in order to satisfy a "Heads Up" request are inappropriate, the member may request that WASPA review that "Heads Up".
+WASPA will review the request and may amend the remedies suggested.

+Take-down notice procedure

+24.89.
+Any person may lodge a take-down notice with WASPA, as defined in section 77 of the Electronic Communications and Transaction Act, Act 25 of 2002.
+WASPA will accept any take-down notice which meets the requirement of the Act and which is targeted at a member of WASPA and which is hosted in South Africa.

+24.90.
+WASPA will send an accepted take-down notice to the targeted member.
+That member must report the steps taken to remove or disable access to the relevant data within five (5) working days of receiving the take-down notice from WASPA.

+24.91.
+A member who fails to provide a response to a take-down notice is in breach of the WASPA Code of Conduct, and WASPA may initiate a complaint against that member.

+НТТР Hypertext Transfer Protocol

+MSISDN Mobile Station International Subscriber Directory Number

+PIN Personal Identification Number

+PRS Premium Rated Service

+SMS Short Message Service

+USSD Unstructured Supplementary Service Data

+VAT Value Added Tax

+WAP Wireless Application Protocol